Dr. Atul Shah at New York Food Allergy & Wellness

 NY Food Allergy & Wellness

-Dr. Shah has a profound understanding of food allergies and explains test results and treatment options clearly.
-He follows science and common sense, and his team is attentive and compassionate.
+Dr. Shah has a strong understanding of food allergies and explains test results and options clearly.
+He is practical, evidence focused, and patient in how he communicates.
+The team is attentive and compassionate.

 Read More